haytam-hadad/CredenVault/README.md

 - **Account passwords are never returned in list responses** — they are decrypted only on the single-account endpoint.
 - **bcryptjs** password hashing (12 rounds) for user login credentials.
 - **TOTP-based 2FA** (RFC 6238) with QR-code enrolment.
+- **2FA secret encrypted at rest** — the TOTP secret is stored AES-256-GCM encrypted (as `ciphertext:iv`), decrypted only when verifying a code.
+The QR/secret is still shown once in plaintext at enrolment.
+- **Backup recovery codes** — single-use codes generated when 2FA is enabled, stored as bcrypt hashes and shown only once.
+Usable to log in or to disable 2FA if the authenticator app is lost, and regenerable at any time.
 - **Re-authentication layer** — revealing/copying a password, removing a favorite, viewing the account email, and editing the profile require re-entering the master password (with a short "sudo mode" grace window).
 - **Password strength analysis** with actionable feedback.
 - **Audit logging** of security-relevant events (login, 2FA, account/profile changes, import/export…).